UniversalRobots/Universal_Robots_ROS_Driver/ur_robot_driver/doc/controllers.md

 [`control_msgs/FollowJointTrajectory`](http://docs.ros.org/en/latest/api/control_msgs/html/action/FollowJointTrajectory.html)
 interface.
 For controlling the robot it will send joint position commands.

-In contras to the non-scaled version, the speed slider position or any other speed-modifying action such as pausing, EM-Stop or speed scaling due to limits configured on the robot will be respected by this controller.
+In contrast to the non-scaled version, the speed slider position or any other speed-modifying action such as pausing, EM-Stop or speed scaling due to limits configured on the robot will be respected by this controller.
 If a trajectory is given with time constraints and the trajectory is slowed down during execution, the action fails.
 If no time constraints are set and the motion is slowed down